esdonmez/Checkit/README.md

 # Checkit
-ToDo List project for iOS with Swift 4.
+>To-do List project for iOS with Swift 4.

 ## Images
 <div>